Zwimber/mongoose-style-guide/README.md

     'toObject': [],
 }
 ```
-*Note: we suggest avoiding these words even as a part of your property names since later splitting will cause problems (the example with setOn and setBy could be improved by using putMoment and putBy)*
+*Note: we suggest avoiding these words even as a part of your property names since later splitting will cause problems (the example with setOn and setBy could be improved by using putAt and putBy)*

 Javascript JSON [asks](https://www.w3resource.com/slides/json-style-guide.php) you to refrain from using these at the root of your JSON Object:
 ```js